ReWrite-Media/makecode/blocks/hai2025/comfort1.md

 # Crafting Shears

 ## Step 1
-Train the agent on how to craft shears
+Train the agent on how to craft shears.
+Click the lightbulb for help, and press play when ready to continue.

 #### ~ tutorialhint
-Remember shears are made of iron ingots

 Shears Pattern
 ![Craft Shears](https://raw.githubusercontent.com/ReWrite-Media/makecode/master/blocks/hai2025/img/shears_crafting.png "Craft Shears")